fledge-iot/fledge/docs/rest_api_guide/03_RESTupdate.rst

 The payload is a JSON document that can have one or two keys defined in the JSON object, *url* and *version*.
 The *url* item is mandatory and gives the URL of the package repository.
-This is normally set to the Dianomic archives for the fledge packages.
+This is normally set to the fledge-iot archives for the fledge packages.

 .. code-block:: console